dmbarbour/glas/docs/GlasApps.md

 ## Regarding Filesystem, Network, Native GUI, Etc.

 I'm hoping to build most APIs above FFI and bgcall, reducing the development burden on the runtime.
 We should stick with the 'unpacked linear object' concept instead of references in each case.

+## Heaps and Pointers?
+Avoid.
+Defer.

+It isn't difficult to model heaps, e.g. via registers containing huge arrays or dictionaries.
+We can feasibly make heaps reasonably efficient if we accelerate indexed register operations.
+But this is an idiom that I'm hoping to avoid.
+Let's see how far we can go without.

+## Futures, Promises, Channels?
+Tentative.

+A relatively useful API is to construct abstract `(Future, Promise)` pairs, such that we can defer assignment to the Promise, observe the assigned value through the Future, and also integrate nicely with GC.
+It is feasible to model channels in this manner, e.g. write a `(Data, Future)` pair into a promise.

+Unlike heaps, monotonic update gives futures a relatively simple behavior that is very amenable to parallelism and distribution.
+However, they're rather awkward across application boundaries - it becomes difficult to track distribution of futures, and a denial-of-service risk to assume promises are kept.
+Thus, I propose to restrict this API to within a runtime.

+A viable API:
+* `sys.promise.*` -
+  * `new : (Promise of T, Future of T)` - returns an associated promise and a non-linear future pair, both runtime-ephemeral.
+The promise is always linear, i.e. it may only be written once.
+Writing linear data to the promise will diverge.
+  * `new.linear : (Promise of T, Future of T)` - As `new` but returns a linear future and the promise accepts linear data when written.
+  * `read(Future of T) : T` - await a future.
+This diverges until the associated promise is assigned.
+This operation may be treated as 'pure' for purpose of type safety analysis or lazy evaluation.
+  * `write(Promise of T, T)` - assign a promise.
+This data becomes immediately available within the current transaction (e.g. in case the associated future is read later or within a coroutine).
+It only becomes visible beyond the current transaction when committed.
+* `sys.refl.promise.*` -
+  * `called(Promise) : Promise | FAIL` - a pass/fail test on a Promise.
+Passes if a reader is diverging on the associated future, or after a 'call' operation.
+Otherwise fails.
+In context of backtracking, 'called' is weakly monotonic: it becomes 'pass' permanently only if observed to pass *and* the observing transaction commits.
+  * `call(Future) : Future` - This marks a Future as in-demand for purpose of a `called` check, even if the Future is subsequently forgotten.
+Idempotent and monotonic.
+Once committed, 'called' will always pass, and 'forgotten' will always fail.
+  * `forgotten(Promise) : () | FAIL` - If a Future is garbage-collected and was never explicitly called, the associated promise is considered forgotten.
+Programs can drop forgotten promises as an explicit form of lazy evaluation.

+The use of linear types ensures promises aren't written more than once, and that future linear data isn't copied or dropped implicitly.
+Separation of promise and future provides capability security for reasoning about futures.
+The reflection APIs support laziness, cancelation, integration with the garbage collector.

 ## Time